UI Reference

 Setup

-• Purpose: describe the real system model used later by Control, dashboards, automation, and logs.
+• Purpose: describe the real system model used later by ModBus, dashboards, automation, and logs.

 • Key regions: line settings, device list, device editor, channel editor, and command editor.